devzone777/skywire-xns/README.md

 =============================================================================
 Skywire XNS is an experimental name server for Skywire domain/key namespace handling.
-The core objective is to provide an immutable, censorship-proof, and infallible system system for hostnames and records on the Skywire global network.
+The core objective is to provide an immutable, censorship-proof, and infallible system for hostnames and records on the Skywire global network.

 Requires Self-Signed SSL Certificate and installation of ZMQ